Brian Head Bike Park

 Twisting runs in the trees are short and rare.
 Most of the downhill is fairly straight traverses on ski slopes.

 You don't have to purchase a lift pass to use the Bike Park's trails.
-You can shuttle yourself to the Brian Head Peak Trail, and take different routes through the park, or you can suck it up and grind up the hill to "earn your vertical."
+The lifts run on weekends only (2018).
+On weekdays, the bike shop has a shuttle that can take you to the Brian Head Peak trailhead.
+Or you can shuttle yourself to the Brian Head Peak trailhead and ride Color Country west around the mountain to the park.
+Or simply suck it up and grind up the hill to earn your vertical.

 View up, looking at the summit of Brian Head Peak.
 The peak is formed of volcanic rock from eruptions of the past few million years.

 Getting there: Turn off I-15 in Parowan, and head up the canyon to Brian Head on U-143.
 Pass a ski lift on your right, then watch for the next ski lift on your left.
-Park in front of the Giant Steps lodge and head up to the third floor bike shop.
+Park in front of the Giant Steps lodge and head up to the third floor of the lodge to buy your lift pass.